hencydsouza/Career-Guidance-App/README.md

 *   Find the right college
 *   Choose courses
 *   Get info on competitive exams
-*   Tips and guidance for better career
+*   Tips and guidance for a better career